 As the post involves administrative duties, strong administrative and organisational skills are required.
 The Welfare Coordinator will work a six-day week.
 All full-time staff receive one full day off per week.

-In accordance with British Council accreditation criterion S4, you must provide a Disclosure (PVG in Scotland/'Enhanced' DBS in England) and that this must be dated within three months from the start date of employment in 2022.
-If you have been working abroad for more than 3 months, you must provide the equivalent 'police check' from that country.
-Whichever one you choose to supply, it must be specific to your suitability to work with under 18s.
+In accordance with British Council accreditation criterion S4, you must provide a Disclosure (PVG in Scotland/'Enhanced' DBS in England) and that this must be dated within three months from the start date of employment.
+If you have been working abroad, you must provide the equivalent 'police check' from that country.
+Whichever one you choose to supply; it must be specific to your suitability to work with under 18s.
 Disclosure checks made through St. Andrew’s College Language Schools are payable by the employee (£18 to £59) and will be deducted from your salary.
 The Company reserve the right to deduct the cost of these checks as soon as the process has started and regardless of the completion of the process.
-Any employees appointed after 31st of May will be required to complete a DBS check due to time constraints.
+The company reserves the right to carry out PVG checks for all employees who don´t provide a suitable disclosure, unless otherwise requested by the candidate on acceptance of the job.

 Please bear in mind that the procedure to receiving a Disclosure check can take up to 18 weeks.
 In the event that my disclosure is still pending at the commencement of my employment, the employee agrees to comply with St Andrew’s College Language Schools, Safeguarding and Recruitment and Selection policies.